Connect with others who understand.

 Incision and Drainage

 To relieve HS symptoms, doctors may suggest incision and drainage.
-The doctor numbs the affected area and makes a small cut (incision) in the abscess, then drains fluid or pus from the area.
+The doctor numbs the affected area and makes an incision (small cut) in the abscess, then drains fluid or pus.

 The relief from incision and drainage is usually temporary.
 Your abscesses will probably return, so this procedure is less favored.